Vaios0x/Aethelgard/Aeth/README.md

 - Contratos reales para marketplace y staking (actualizar ABIs/addresses).
 - Paginación onchain y metadatos cacheados en backend.
 - Métricas UX (tiempos de confirmación, reintentos, toasts enriquecidos).

+### Submission & Network Policy (Testnet2)

+This project is currently deployed on Core Testnet2 due to regulatory constraints in our jurisdiction.
+Per the Buildathon rules, if selected as a finalist or winner, we commit to deploying to Core Mainnet within two (2) weeks after winners are announced.

+- Testnet2 deployments are live (contracts, backend on Render, frontend on Vercel/Netlify).
+- Set `VITE_BACKEND_URL` in the frontend to the Render base URL.
+- Core Testnet2 Scan links are provided for all contracts.

+Nota (ES): Por regulación local, se presenta en Testnet2.
+En caso de ser finalistas/ganadores, migraremos a Mainnet en ≤ 2 semanas tras el anuncio.

 ### Licencia